lupokk/MyThreeJS/README.md

 My ThreeJS is the repository in which there are utilities for threejs created by me.

-The first utility is QuoteHepler for displaying the size of an 3d object in technical drawing style:
+The first utility is <b>QuoteHepler</b> for displaying the size of an 3d object in technical drawing style:

 <h3>Example:</h3>